-The plant will be fitted with more than five million advanced thin-film cadmium telluride (CdTe) PV modules, which will annually produce approximately 626.2GWh of clean energy.
+The plant is fitted with more than five million advanced thin-film cadmium telluride (CdTe) PV modules, which annually produce approximately 626.2GWh of clean energy.

-The project will employ several power conversion station (PCS) vaults and 400 units of SMA's Sunny Central inverter.
-Each PCS will contain a pair of SMA inverters.
-The inverter is referred to as fault- ride-through technology, which will employ dynamic voltage regulations technology.
-The new inverter technology will support and improve the reliability of the electric power system.
+The project employs several power conversion station (PCS) vaults and 400 units of SMA’s Sunny Central inverter.
+Each PCS contains a pair of SMA inverters.
+The inverter is referred to as fault- ride-through technology, which employs dynamic voltage regulations technology.
+The new inverter technology supports and improves the reliability of the electric power system.
 Agua Calinte is the first solar power plant in the US to use this technology.